-Management estimates that \$244,150 of revenues will be available for appropriation in the general fund in the upcoming year.
-The reason for the decreased in estimated revenue for 2018 is due to the departure of the City of Alma and Village of Shepherd from the Consortium in January of 2018; the combined entities 2017 franchise revenue was approximately 18.7% of all franchise revenues.
+Management estimates that \$234,000 of revenues will be available for appropriation in the general fund in the upcoming year.

 The Consortium continues to review all budget line items for opportunities to reduce expenditures when possible.
 The budget will be monitored during the year to identify any necessary amendments.
-In 2018, the Consortium plans again to use its available resources to provide essential services and to maintain the Consortium's financial reserves at similar levels.
+In 2020, the Consortium plans again to use its available resources to provide essential services and to maintain the Consortium's financial reserves at similar levels.